aesthetic0001/AFKBot-1/docs/commands.md

 <h2 align="center">find</h2>

-This command will make the bot search for the specified block, and it will print the result in the webpage chatbox
+This command will make the bot search for the specified block, and it will print the result in the webpage chat-box

 *Usage*: